KorbenSweetheart/KorbenSweetheart/README.md

 ### **[Match Me App](https://github.com/KorbenSweetheart/web)**

 A full-stack Tinder-style matching recommendation app that helps sports enthusiasts find a training partner.
+It is a high-performance backend REST API  in Go for a matchmaking and social connection platform.
+The service provides secure user authentication, biographical profiling, geospatial proximity matching, connection lifecycle management, S3-compatible media storage, and real-time chat with presence tracking.

 > [!NOTE]
 > **Overfetching is a mandatory requirement in this project.**